Siecha Lakes

 The Siecha Lakes are three glacial lakes located in the Chingaza Natural National Park in Cundinamarca, Colombia.
 The Andean lakes are considered sacred in the religion of the Muisca who inhabited the area before the Spanish conquest of the Muisca in the 1530s.

 Etymology

-In the Chibcha language of the Muisca Siecha means "House of the Lord".
+In the Chibcha language of the Muisca Siecha means "Water Man" or "Man of Water".

 Description

-The Siecha Lakes consist of three small glacial lakes, from large to small and east to west; Siecha (63,893 m²), Guasca (56,846 m²) and De los Patos (20,662 m²).
+The Siecha Lakes consist of three small glacial lakes, from large to small and east to west; Siecha (63,893 m2), Guasca (56,846 m2) and De los Patos (20,662 m2).
 Alternative names for the smaller two are Fausto and America.
 The lakes belong to the municipality of Guasca.
 Fauna around the lakes are the birds American purple gallinule, helmeted curassow, torrent duck, Andean cock-of-the-rock, eagles and orange-fronted parakeet.
 In the lakes the birds Oxyura jamaicensis andina, Andean teal and the American coot can be found.
 Mammals around the lakes include the spectacled bear, white-tailed deer, red deer and the little red brocket.